setopsco/docs/content/latest/user/configuration/apps.md

 ### Private Domain

-An App always has a private domain at `app.stage.project.$YOURDOMAIN.internal` (e.g. _web.staging.parkscheibe.zweitagapps.internal_), only resolvable within the SetOps stage.
+An App always has a private domain at `app.stage.project.$YOURDOMAIN.internal` (e.g. _web.staging.parkscheibe.setopsapps.internal_), only resolvable within the SetOps stage.
 The purpose of this domain is that Apps can reach each other without the need to be exposed to the internet.

 ### Public Default Domain

-An App is also available via a public default domain at `app.stage.project.$YOURDOMAIN` (e.g. _web.staging.parkscheibe.zweitagapps.net_), when the App is not [set to private](#private).
+An App is also available via a public default domain at `app.stage.project.$YOURDOMAIN` (e.g. _web.staging.parkscheibe.setopsapps.net_), when the App is not [set to private](#private).

 ### Public Custom Domains